openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Read the client request body synchronously but still non-blockingly.
+Reads the client request body synchronously without blocking the Nginx event loop.

-If the request body is already read previously by turning on [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) or by using other modules, then this function is a no-op and returns immediately.

-If the request body has already been explicitly discarded, either by this module's [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body) or other modules, this function is a no-op and returns immediately.

-In case of errors, like connection errors while reading the data, this method will throw out a Lua exception *or* terminate the current request with the 500 status code immediately.

-You can later either retrieve the request body data via [ngx.req.get_body_data](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_body_data) or retrieve the temporary file name for the body data cached to disk via [ngx.req.get_body_file](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_body_file), depending on

-1. whether the current request body is already exceeding your [client_body_buffer_size](http://wiki.nginx.org/HttpCoreModule#client_body_buffer_size),
-1. and whether you have turned on [client_body_in_file_only](http://wiki.nginx.org/HttpCoreModule#client_body_in_file_only).

-In case that you do not want to read the request body and the current request may have a request body, then it is crucial to use the [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body) function to explicitly discard the request body, or you'll break HTTP 1.1 keepalive and HTTP 1.1 pipelining.

-Here is a small example:

     ngx.req.read_body()
     local args = ngx.req.get_post_args()

+If the request body is already read previously by turning on [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) or by using other modules, then this function does not run and returns immediately.

+If the request body has already been explicitly discarded, either by the [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body) function or other modules, this function does not run and returns immediately.

+In case of errors, such as connection errors while reading the data, this method will throw out a Lua exception *or* terminate the current request with a 500 status code immediately.

+The request body data read using this function can be retrieved later via [ngx.req.get_body_data](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_body_data) or, alternatively, the temporary file name for the body data cached to disk using [ngx.req.get_body_file](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_body_file).
+This depends on

+1. whether the current request body is already larger than the [client_body_buffer_size](http://wiki.nginx.org/HttpCoreModule#client_body_buffer_size),
+1. and whether [client_body_in_file_only](http://wiki.nginx.org/HttpCoreModule#client_body_in_file_only) has been switched on.

+In cases where current request may have a request body and the request body data is not required, The [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body) function must be used to explicitly discard the request body to avoid breaking things under HTTP 1.1 keepalive or HTTP 1.1 pipelining.

 This function was first introduced in the `v0.3.1rc17` release.